tainuth1/tainuth1/README.md

 # About Me:
-I'm a Junior Web Developer at ETEC Center😊.
+I'm a Junior Web Developer 💻😊.

 ## Socials: